Corcept Therapeutics (NASDAQ:CORT) Price Target Increased to $33.00 by Analysts at HC Wainwright

-Corcept Therapeutics (NASDAQ:CORT – Get Rating) had its price objective upped by analysts at HC Wainwright from $29.00 to $33.00 in a research note issued to investors on Thursday, The Fly reports.
-HC Wainwright’s price target indicates a potential upside of 14.94% from the stock’s previous close.
+Corcept Therapeutics (NASDAQ:CORT – Get Rating) had its price objective lifted by HC Wainwright from $29.00 to $33.00 in a report published on Thursday, Marketbeat Ratings reports.
+HC Wainwright currently has a buy rating on the biotechnology company’s stock.

-CORT has been the topic of several other reports.
-StockNews.com raised shares of Corcept Therapeutics from a “buy” rating to a “strong-buy” rating in a research report on Thursday, July 28th.
-Truist Financial downgraded shares of Corcept Therapeutics from a “buy” rating to a “hold” rating and set a $30.00 price objective on the stock. in a research report on Monday.
+Other equities research analysts have also recently issued reports about the stock.
+Truist Financial cut shares of Corcept Therapeutics from a buy rating to a hold rating and set a $30.00 price objective on the stock. in a research report on Monday.
 They noted that the move was a valuation call.
-Finally, Jefferies Financial Group raised shares of Corcept Therapeutics from a “hold” rating to a “buy” rating and raised their price objective for the stock from $21.00 to $35.00 in a research report on Wednesday, July 27th.
-One equities research analyst has rated the stock with a hold rating, three have issued a buy rating and one has assigned a strong buy rating to the stock.
-According to MarketBeat, the stock has an average rating of “Buy” and an average price target of $32.00.
+Jefferies Financial Group raised Corcept Therapeutics from a hold rating to a buy rating and lifted their target price for the company from $21.00 to $35.00 in a research report on Wednesday, July 27th.
+Finally, StockNews.com raised shares of Corcept Therapeutics from a buy rating to a strong-buy rating in a research note on Thursday, July 28th.
+One investment analyst has rated the stock with a hold rating, three have issued a buy rating and one has issued a strong buy rating to the company.
+Based on data from MarketBeat, the stock has a consensus rating of Buy and a consensus target price of $32.00.

 Corcept Therapeutics Price Performance